-The TNC can display the defined collision objects graphically in all machining modes and during test run (see "Graphic depiction of the protected space (FCL4 function)" on page 387).
+The TNC can display the defined collision objects graphically in all machining modes and during test run (see "Graphic depiction of the protected space (FCL4 function)" on page 404).

 The TNC also monitors the current tool with the length and radius entered in the tool table for collision (assuming a cylindrical tool).
+TNC likewise monitors the stepped tool according to the definition in the tool table and also displays it accordingly.

-Provided that you have defined a separate tool holder kinematic description for the respective tool, including a collision body description, and have assigned it to the tool in the KINEMATIC column, the TNC monitors this tool holder also (see "Tool-carrier kinematics" on page 180).
+Provided that you have defined a separate tool holder kinematic description for the respective tool, including a collision body description, and have assigned it to the tool in the KINEMATIC column, the TNC monitors this tool holder also (see "Tool-carrier kinematics" on page 190).

-Also, you can integrate simple fixtures in the collision monitoring (see "Fixture Monitoring (Software Option)" on page 389).
+Also, you can integrate simple fixtures in the collision monitoring (see "Fixture monitoring (DCM software option)" on page 406).